New York State Tenement House Act

 The New York State Tenement House Acts were a series of legal reforms from 1867 to 1901 which aimed to improve the conditions of dark, poorly ventilated tenement buildings in New York City.
 The cumulative effect of the laws required that new buildings must be built with outward-facing windows in every room, an open courtyard, proper ventilation systems, indoor toilets, and fire safeguards.
 The Tenement Acts represent some of the first reforms of the Progressive Era, and were among the first major building code requirements in the United States.

+Tenement buildings in New York City are typically divided into three typological styles based on when they were built relative to the Tenement House Acts: pre-law, old-law, and new-law.

 Prior to 1901

 The First Tenement House Act in 1867 required a fire escape for each unit and a window for every room.
-The second second Tenement House Act in 1879 required windows to face a source of fresh air and light, not an interior hallway.
+The second Tenement House Act in 1879 required windows to face a source of fresh air and light, not an interior hallway.
 An amendment in 1884 mandated interior plumbing.
 The failures of the Old Law—the air shafts developed to meet the minimum intent of the Act proved to be unsanitary as they filled with garbage, bilge water, and waste—led to the 1901 "New Law" and its required courtyard designed for garbage removal.